humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails2.md

 **string** and the `description` and `transcription` will be a **text** data type.

-{% highlight bash %}
+{% highlight console %}
-$ rails generate scaffold transcription title:string description:text picture:string transcription:text
+$ bin/rails generate scaffold transcription title:string description:text picture:string transcription:text
 {% endhighlight %}

 You will see a lot of output as Rails generates the files needed,